 Our Parent Association ran many activities focused on student wellbeing, for example the disco and hot dog days.
 Other events focused on celebrating with our community, Mother's Day and Father's Day stalls and breakfasts and Grandparents morning tea.
-The Colour Run was not only a big fundraiser, it was a fun and active afternoon.
+The fete was not only a big fundraiser, it was a fun and active afternoon and evening and a true celebration of our community.

-We invited our families to come and celebrate with us, each week at our Monday and Friday assemblies, Coffee Mornings, School Concert, Family Faith Nights, Sports Day and the Christmas Concert.
+We invited our families to come and celebrate with us, each week at our Monday and Friday assemblies, Coffee Mornings, School Art Show, Family Faith Nights, Sports Day and the Christmas Concert.
 Families were a part of classroom activities, reading, PMP, Interschool Sports and also our Open Classrooms each term.
 Parents also participated in Parent-Teacher Interviews with the choice of online or in person, these options being the result of a parent survey.

-In 2023 we continued our focus on being an outward facing school by making links with other community groups.
+In 2024 we continued our focus on being an outward facing school by making links with other community groups.
 Our senior students visited three of our local kinders to share stories, and they in turn visited us for some 'school' activities.
 Some of our students also attended events at Avila College and Salesian College.
-In preparation for our Concert we invited an aged care community to the school and performed some of our items.
 There were a number of past students who returned for Work Experience and we also welcomed Student Teachers.
-The year finished with our choir singing at the launching of Christmas at KMart, Chadstone.
+The year finished with our choir singing at the launching of Christmas at Kmart, Chadstone.